 How?
 British Airways.
-You can transfer miles to British Airways, which you can use to book flights to Hawaii on American Airlines.
-And while American charges 45,000 AAdvantage miles for a round-trip from the West Coast, you can book the exact same flights for just 26,000 British Airways Avios.
+You can transfer miles to British Airways, which you can use to book flights to Hawaii on American Airlines or Alaska.
+And while both airlines regularly charge 45,000 of their own miles (or more) for a round-trip from the West Coast, you can book the exact same flights for just 26,000 British Airways Avios.

-The trick here is that you have to fly from the West Coast, specifically Los Angeles (LAX) and Phoenix (PHX).
-You can fly from both cities to all four major Hawaiian airports at this low price.
+The trick here is that you have to fly from the West Coast – specifically Los Angeles (LAX) or Phoenix (PHX) with American or Los Angeles, San Francisco (SFO), San Jose (SJC), San Diego (SAN), Portland (PDX), or Seattle (SEA) with Alaska.
+So long as there's a nonstop flight, you can fly from all those cities to all four major Hawaiian airports at this low price.
 Venture Miles transfer to British Airways on a 1:1 basis, so 26,000 Venture miles is all you need.

-But if you’re not on the West Coast, you’re probably better off booking flights on Delta … using miles from Air France/KLM.
-The airline charges just 35,000 miles roundtrip whether you’re flying Delta from Los Angeles (LAX) to the islands, all the way from Minneapolis-St. Paul (MSP) to Honolulu (HNL), or a one- or even two-stop trip from elsewhere in the Midwest or East Coast.
+But if you're not on the West Coast, you're probably better off booking flights on Delta … using miles from Virgin Atlantic.
+The airline charges just 45,000 miles roundtrip all the way from Minneapolis-St. Paul (MSP) to Honolulu (HNL) – a fraction of what Delta itself regularly charges.

-Venture Miles also transfer 1:1 to Air France/KLM Flying Blue, so 35,000 miles means you’re set.
-Just beware that finding the Delta flights you want can be a bit of a challenge, so be sure to read our guide on how to book these flights to Hawaii for 35,000 miles.
-And never transfer miles before you’ve confirmed the flights you want are available.
+Venture Miles also transfer 1:1 to Virgin Red – the overarching loyalty program for all things Virgin – so 45,000 miles means you're set.
+Just beware that finding the Delta flights you want can be a bit of a challenge, so be sure to read our guide on how to book these Delta flights for huge savings.
+And never transfer miles before you've confirmed the flights you want are available.

 Prefer to fly United?
-The exact same pricing holds up if you’re using Singapore KrisFlyer miles to book United flights to Hawaii and back: 35,000 miles roundtrip!
+You can get a great deal using Singapore KrisFlyer miles to book United flights to Hawaii and back: 35,000 miles roundtrip!
 One thing to be aware of: Transfers to Singapore can take up to five days to hit your account, so there may be a holdup.

 …Or Just 15K to Hawaii and Back!